 |Large beach with crystal-clear water and a wide range of activities

 Cala de Macarella, Menorca, Balearic Islands

-Although the bay is easy to get to, the beach still has an atmosphere of seclusion, which makes it even more paradisiacal.
+Although the bay is easy to reach, the beach still has an atmosphere of seclusion.
+This makes it seem almost more paradisiacal.
 There is only one small restaurant here.

 Playa Bajo Negro, Corralejo, Fuerteventura